-Schools of holistic medicine , which includes integrative medicine , naturopathic medicine etc, are specifically created to train healers .
+Schools of holistic medicine , which includes integrative medicine , functional medicine , naturopathic medicine etc, are specifically created to train healers .
 They require learning from an accredited institution.
-They generally exist in Westernized societies and therefore the holistic methods they teach or used have been considered alternative medicine.
+They generally exist in Westernized societies and therefore the holistic methods they teach or use are often considered alternative medicine.
 They believe in treating the whole person ( physical , emotional and spiritual) and therefore consider a greater variety of treatment options, which can include meditation, herbs, diet etc. Schools of holistic medicine , will often mix and match treatments, meaning they may suggest an exercise that was part of Traditional Chinese Medicine , and an herb used in Native American cultures.
 This is more appropriate in westernized societies that contain different ethnic groups.

-The biggest problem with most schools of holistic medicine is that they disconnect healing methods from its history and origin.
+The biggest distinction between traditional system vs schools of holistic medicine is that the latter often disconnect healing methods from its history and origin.
 They do not recognize that certain methods may not be universal and may be harmful to different groups.
-For example when St John's wart, a natural medicine used in Europe was introduced in South Africa, the plant made cattle sick and also led to damage to neighboring plants.
+For example when St John's wart, a natural medicine used in Europe was introduced in South Africa, the plant had a deleterious effect on cattle and also led to damage to the natural flora ( plants).
 This was due to the photosensitivity of the plant , which was not made for hotter climates with more sun exposure.
-Because these schools exist in westernized societies, they also have a tendency to have very little knowledge of African , Caribbean, and South American (Indigenous) holistic medicine.
-This is largely due to a history of Western societies to minimize these civilizations and only recognize European and Asian civilizations and history.

 At HEAL we are trained in integrative medicine , but take a traditional health philosophy.
 We try to keep recommendations culturally relevant .
-We are bringing wellness and holistic options to communities of color.
+We are bringing wellness and holistic options in Washington DC .
 Learn more at www.
 HEAL-MD.com See Infogram below